+The almost universal employer response to increased workplace violence has been the implementation of so-called zero-tolerance policies.
 The problem with zero-tolerance rules is that they only work if they’re uniformly enforced.
 Employers can’t pick and choose which employee’s behavior violates the policy.
 To do so invites legal trouble, as the following case shows.